Richardctrl/FlaskWebApp/README.md

 # FlaskWebApp
-Python Web Application with Flask, User Authentication, and Database Integration
+Python Web Application with Flask, User Authentication, and Database Integration using SQLAlchemy